michaelisc/cluttered-omniglot/README.md

 MaskNet uses a two-stage approach generating segmentation proposals in the first stage to generate candidate segmentations and subsequently a second encoding stage to compare each of these segmentations to the target.

-Please stay tuned, we will upload toe code for MaskNet and corresponding checkpoints soon.
+The code for Siamese-U-Net and MaskNet are online now.
+Please stay tuned for the pre-trained checkpoints which we will upload soon.

 #### Poster
 ![Our ICML poster](poster.png)